 WATER, 111TRICHLOROETHANE, 112TRICHLOROETHANE, 11DICHLOROETHANE, 124TRIMETHYLBENZENE, 14DIOXANE, 1BROMO2METHYLPROPANE, 1BROMOPENTANE, 1BROMOPROPANE, 1BUTANOL, 1CHLOROPENTANE, 1CHLOROPROPANE, 1DECANOL, 1FLUOROOCTANE, 1HEPTANOL, 1HEXANOL, 1HEXENE, 1HEXYNE, 1IODOBUTANE, 1IODOPENTENE, 1IODOPROPANE, 1NITROPROPANE, 1NONANOL, 1OCTANOL, 1PENTANOL, 1PENTENE, 1PENTYNE, 1PROPANOL, 222TRIFLUOROETHANOL, 224TRIMETHYLPENTANE, 24DIMETHYLPENTANE, 24DIMETHYLPYRIDINE, 26DIMETHYLPYRIDINE, 2BROMOPROPANE, 2CHLOROBUTANE, 2HEPTANONE, 2HEXANONE, 2METHYLPENTANE, 2METHYLPYRIDINE, 2NITROPROPANE, 2OCTANONE, 2PENTANONE, 2PROPANOL, 2PROPEN1OL, 3METHYLPYRIDINE, 3PENTANONE, 4HEPTANONE, 4METHYL2PENTANONE, 4METHYLPYRIDINE, 5NONANONE, ACETICACID, ACETONE, ACETONITRILE, ANILINE, ANISOLE, BENZALDEHYDE, BENZENE, BENZONITRILE, BENZYLALCOHOL, BROMOBENZENE, BROMOETHANE, BROMOOCTANE, BUTANAL, BUTANOICACID, BUTANONE, BUTANONITRILE, BUTYLETHANOATE, BUTYLAMINE, BUTYLBENZENE, CARBONDISULFIDE, CARBONTET, CARBONTETRACHLORIDE, CCL4, CHLOROBENZENE, CHLOROTOLUENE, CIS12DIMETHYLCYCLOHEXANE, DECALIN CYCLOHEXANE, CYCLOHEXANONE, CYCLOPENTANE, CYCLOPENTANOL, CYCLOPENTANONE, DECANE, DIBROMOMETHANE, DIBUTYLETHER, DICHLOROMETHANE, DIETHYLETHER, DIETHYLSULFIDE, DIETHYLAMINE, DIIODOMETHANE, DIMETHYLDISULFIDE, DIMETHYLACETAMIDE, DIMETHYLFORMAMIDE, DMF, DIMETHYLPYRIDINE, DMSO, DIMETHYLSULFOXIDE, DIPROPYLAMINE, DODECANE, E12DICHLOROETHENE, TRANS12DICHLOROETHENE, E2PENTENE, ETHANETHIOL, ETHANOL ETHYLETHANOATE, ETHYLMETHANOATE, ETHYLPHENYLETHER, ETHYLBENZENE, ETHYLENEGLYCOL, FLUOROBENZENE, FORMAMIDE, FORMICACID, HEXADECYLIODIDE, HEXANOIC, IODOBENZENE, IODOETHANE, IODOMETHANE, ISOBUTANOL, ISOPROPYLETHER, ISOPROPYLBENZENE, ISOPROPYLTOLUENE, MCRESOL, MESITYLENE, METHANOL, METHYLBENZOATE, METHYLETHANOATE, METHYLMETHANOATE, METHYLPHENYLKETONE, METHYLPROPANOATE, METHYLBUTANOATE, METHYLCYCLOHEXANE, METHYLFORMAMIDE, MXYLENE, HEPTANE, HEXADECANE, HEXANE, NITROBENZENE, NITROETHANE, NITROMETHANE, METHYLANILINE, NONANE, OCTANE, PENTANE, OCHLOROTOLUENE, OCRESOL, ODICHLOROBENZENE, ONITROTOLUENE, OXYLENE, PENTADECANE, PENTANAL, PENTANOICACID, PENTYLETHANOATE, PENTYLAMINE, PERFLUOROBENZENE, PHENYLETHER, PROPANAL, PROPANOICACID, PROPANONITRILE, PROPYLETHANOATE, PROPYLAMINE, PXYLENE, PYRIDINE, PYRROLIDINE, SECBUTANOL, TBUTANOL, TBUTYLBENZENE, TETRACHLOROETHENE, THF, TETRAHYDROFURAN, TETRAHYROTHIOPHENEDIOXIDE, TETRALIN, THIOPHENE, THIOPHENOL, TOLUENE TRANSDECALIN, TRIBROMOMETHANE, TRIBUTYLPHOSPHATE, TRICHLOROETHENE, TRICHLOROMETHANE, TRIETHYLAMINE, UNDECANE, Z12DICHLOROETHENE

-It is important to notice that no spaces are allowed in the name, thus "acetic acid" is spelled "ACETICACID".
+It is important to note that no spaces are allowed in the name, thus "acetic acid" is spelled "ACETICACID".

 SM12 has been defined for multiple charge models.
 The default uses Charge Model 5 (CM5) but Merz-Singh-Kollman (MK) and ChElpG (CHELPG) charges are also available.
 You can access these by adding to the end of the POSTSOLVENT= keyword.
 For example: